OulipianSummer/oulipiansummer.github.io/_posts/2024-09-02-changing-directions.md

 ---
 ## Oof

 In case you haven't noticed, things on this site have been pretty stale.
-After a roughly three month break I've decided to bring this blog back one post at a time.
-That begins, as all things do, with shelving old projects.
+After a roughly three month break I've decided to bring this blog back to life one post at a time.
+That begins, as all things do, with shelving old projects and making way for new ones.
 Namely, I'm scrapping my long-suffering (and long in the tooth) Introduction to Linux series.
 I still like the idea of a "choose your own adventure" style blog post series for total newcomers to Linux, but I think the scale of this thing really got out of hand.
 In the meantime, I'm letting it take a well deserved nap in a new folder I called "retired".

+That said, if any future ~~archaeologists~~ readers of this blog stumble upon this ~~archaic~~ esoteric reference and have any penchant towards learning how to switch to an operating system that actually respects your privacy, let me know!
+I'd be happy to revive my old posts, if not simply for the nostalgia.

 ## What's New